 10 Best Herbal Teas For Sleep Deprivation

-Herbal teas are a natural and soothing remedy for sleep deprivation, offering a calming effect without the side effects of pharmaceutical sleep aids.
+Herbal teas are a natural and soothing remedy for sleep deprivation, offering a calming alternative to traditional pharmaceuticals.

 Common ingredients like chamomile, valerian root, and lavender are known for their relaxing properties and ability to promote better sleep quality.
-These teas work by reducing anxiety, easing muscle tension, and regulating the nervous system, making them ideal for those struggling with insomnia or restless nights.
-Drinking a cup of herbal tea in the evening can help signal to the body that it's time to wind down and prepare for rest.
+These teas work by reducing anxiety and lowering stress levels, which are often contributing factors to difficulty falling or staying asleep.
+Drinking a cup of herbal tea in the evening can help signal the body that it's time to wind down and prepare for rest.

 FREE Herb Drying Checklist